-Support animal welfare groups and inspire compassion for our
+Support animal welfare groups and inspire compassion for our pet community.

 To end euthanasia as the primary means of animal population control.